Most career advice starts in the wrong place.

 - Quarterly: Review your strategic narrative.
 Has anything changed?
 Does your direction still feel right?
 Adjust as needed.

 The north star doesn’t make decisions for you.
-It provides a consistent reference point that keeps small choices aligned with larger intentions.
+It provides a consistent reference point that keeps small choices aligned with larger professional intentions.

 Without a north star, you optimize locally but drift globally.
-With one, daily decisions compound toward meaningful progress.
+With one, daily decisions compound toward meaningful career progress.

 What Changes When You Have Direction

 - Saying no becomes possible: Without direction, every opportunity looks equal.
-With direction, you can decline good things that don’t fit your current chapter.
+With direction, you can decline good things that don’t fit your current professional chapter.

 - Guilt decreases: Much productivity guilt comes from feeling you should be doing something other than what you’re doing.
-A clear direction reduces this—if your actions align with your north star, you can be at peace even if other things go undone.
+A clear direction reduces this — if your actions align with your north star, you can be at peace even if other things go undone.

 - Effort feels meaningful: The same work feels different when you know why you’re doing it.
 Direction transforms grinding into building.